sleepymalc/How2LaTeX/README.md

 # How2LaTeX
 This is a quick guide for you to write $\LaTeX$ **professionally**.
 Throughout this tutorial, I assume you're familiar with basic $\LaTeX$ syntax and know how to do all the basic stuff, e.g., compiling, using `itemize`, `enumerate` environments.

-For a more advanced $\LaTeX$ setup, please see my [VSCode-LaTeX-Inkscape](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape) setup for writing efficiently and also drawing professionally.
+For a more advanced $\LaTeX$ setup, please see my [VSCode-LaTeX-Inkscape](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape) to typeset your $\LaTeX$ documents efficiently and also draw professionally.

 ## The Basic